leifwalsh/python-env-masterclass/README.md

 you know how they work, you can always destroy one and recreate it fresh and clean.

-This class is divided into six short lessons.
+This class is divided into seven short lessons.
 We'll go through them in order, and they do depend on each other, but only lightly.

 The class is completely self-contained, probably nothing I say out loud is not written down in the text, so you should be able to go